wolfi-dev/wolfictl/docs/cmd/wolfictl_scan.md

 - "concluded": Only filter out all vulnerabilities that have been fixed, or those where no change is planned to fix the vulnerability.

-## AUTO-TRIAGING

-Wolfictl now supports auto-triaging vulnerabilities found in Go binaries using govulncheck.
-To enable this feature, use the "--govulncheck" flag.
-Note that this feature is experimental and may not work in all cases.
-For more information on the govulncheck utility, see https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck.
-Using this feature does not require you to install govulncheck on your system (the functionality required is included in wolfictl as a library).

-For vulnerabilities known to govulncheck, this feature annotates each vulnerability with a "true positive" or "false positive" designation.
-The JSON output mode shows more information about the govulncheck triage results than the default outline output mode.

-This feature does not filter out any results from the scan output.

-This feature is only supported when scanning APKs, not when scanning SBOMs.

 ## OUTPUT

 When a scan finishes, the command will print the results to stdout.
 There are